Politics of Energy Dependency: Ukraine, Belarus, and Lithuania between Domestic Oligarchs and Russian Pressure

 “This book is probably the most important contribution to the study of energy, politics, and international political economy in the postsocialist world in recent years.
 Using a comparative framework – never done in the field at this level of detail – Margarita M. Balmaceda presents a convincing argument drawn from international political economy and resource rent approaches.
 A serious advance in state-of-the-art research, it is an impressively developed and well-presented contribution that will set the standard in the field.”Ulrich Best, Canadian Centre for German and European Studies, York University

-- Outstanding Academic Title awarded by CHOICE
+- Winner - Outstanding Academic Title awarded by CHOICE